jewel/clearskies/protocol/core.md

 read-only file in unix can be mapped to the read-only attribute in Windows.
 Files that originate on Windows should be mapped to mode '0600' by default.

+Windows clients will also need to transparently handle multiple files with the same name but different case, such as Secret.txt and secret.txt.

 Finally, Windows should always use '/' as a directory separator when communicating with other peers.